marcomaccio/devpaas-vm/README.md

 # DEVPAAS with VMs
-Scope of this project is create a developer paas (a platform for development) with all the components needed to developm a
+Scope of this project is to create a developer paas (Platform As A Service for development) with all the needed components to develop:
 * Java project
 * Android project
 * Python project